VonHeikemen/project-settings.nvim/README.md

 * `settings.notify_unregistered`: Show a message if the settings file is not registered.

 * `settings.autoload_on_dir_change`: Load new settings file automatically if current working directory changes.
+If equal to `true` it will only try to read a settings file once.
+If equal to the string `'always'` it will try to load a settings file even if it was loaded on a previous occasion.

 * `settings.danger_zone.check_integrity`: Enable integrity check of the settings file.